Exploring the Different Types and Risks of Hepatitis Infections

 What is Hepatitis E?

 Hepatitis E is an acute liver disease caused by the Hepatitis E virus (HEV).
 Unlike other types of hepatitis, Hepatitis E is usually self-limiting, meaning it resolves on its own without becoming chronic.
 It is prevalent in areas with limited access to clean water and sanitation facilities.
 Contaminated water or food, especially undercooked pork or shellfish, are common sources of HEV transmission.
 While there is a vaccine for Hepatitis E in some regions, its accessibility remains a challenge.
-Prevention efforts primarily focus on improving sanitation and ensuring a safe water supply, reducing the risk of contamination and subsequent infection.

 What are the primary symptoms of hepatitis?

-The symptoms of hepatitis cn vary depending on the type of virus causing the infection (such as Hepatitis A, B, C, D, or E) and whether the infection is acute or chronic.
+The symptoms of hepatitis vary depending on the type of virus causing the infection (such as Hepatitis A, B, C, D, or E) and whether the infection is acute or chronic.
 However, common symptoms of hepatitis include:

 1. Jaundice: Yellowing of the skin and eyes due to the buildup of bilirubin in the bloodstream, a yellow pigment produced by the liver.